Introduction

 There is also a structural point here that tends to be underestimated: concentrated portfolios require the investor to get more than one variable right at the same time.
 It is not enough to choose a strong asset.
 Often, it is necessary to get the timing of entry right, endure volatility, resist the temptation to exit too early, and still count on a favorable market environment.
 When wealth growth comes to depend on this improbable sequence of successes, wealth-building becomes closer to constant tension than to strategy.
 And sustainable wealth cannot depend only on a brilliant thesis.
 It has to survive the possibility that a relevant thesis may fail at some point.

-That is why the problem with concentration is not merely technical.
+The problem with concentration, then, is not merely technical.
 It is structural.
 It may promise acceleration, but it can also introduce a kind of fragility that compromises continuity of accumulation.
 And when the goal is long-term wealth, continuity is worth more than occasional intensity.

 Why spreading exposure can create a stronger path to investing profitably over the long term